crowdsourcing-class/crowdsourcing-class.github.io/index.md

 <div class="alert alert-info" markdown="1">
 NETS 213 will be offered in Spring 2021!
+If you didn't get in during the advance registration period, you can [add yourself to the waitlist](https://forms.cis.upenn.edu/waitlist/index.php).
 </div>